buiedev/buiedev/README.md

   always to make sure that whatever it is that I do, that I leave it better than when I found it and in a way that the next person is able to make use of for their own purposes.

- #### What This Repository and Profile Contains
+ #### CONTENT

- Stay tuned: I am still working out how to best use the site to demonstrate to everyone my skillsets that I currently have and the ones that I am working on developing now!
-As it comes into focus to myself and to fruition, I will make sure to update this file with all the details!
+ Stay tuned: buiedev/buiedev is meant soley to document my journey through learning to code and execute best practices in version control.

-**NOTE**:  Currently not looking for additional clients or work at this time
+**NOTE**: This GitHub account was created with the sole intent to learn how to code and manage cde correctly using version control, and to work on code collaboratively with other developers or functional technological experts.

 _Last update: 05/20/2022_